amtoine/amtoine.github.io/content/posts/_index.md

 showFullContent = false
 readingTime = false
 hideComments = false
-color = "" #color from the theme settings
+color = "green" #color from the theme settings
 +++

 Below here, I would like to take the time to write some blog posts some day.